Josh Jung Player Props: Rangers vs. Rays

 Josh Jung At The Plate

-- Jung leads Texas in total hits (68) this season while batting .292 with 26 extra-base hits.
+- Jung leads Texas with 68 hits, batting .286 this season with 26 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 21st, his on-base percentage ranks 68th, and he is 14th in the league in slugging.
+- Among qualified hitters, he ranks 26th in batting average, while his on-base percentage ranks 79th and he is 17th in slugging.

-- Jung will look to extend his five-game hitting streak.
-He's batting .368 with one homer over the course of his last games.

-- Jung has picked up a hit in 76.3% of his 59 games this season, with more than one hit in 32.2% of them.
+- Jung has reached base via a hit in 45 games this season (of 60 played), and had multiple hits in 19 of those games.

-- Jung has an RBI in 20 of 59 games this season, with multiple RBI in 11 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Jung has driven home a run in 20 games this year (33.3%), including more than one RBI in 18.3% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.